SmidgeonE/MagBoop/thunderstore package/README.md

 # Changelog

+1.0.6 - Removed debug cube.

+1.0.5 - Added sound effects so its more obvious if the mag is not seated correctly.
+Fixed bugs with certain capsule-shaped magazines.

 1.0.4 - Disabled weird invisible trigger.
 Disabled mag booping for weapons that dont need it (i.e. G11)

 1.0.3 - Fixed many sources of undeseriable mag boops. added ability to boop slinged weapons. adjusted angle logic for booping.
+Added check for gripping, to remove unwanted boops.

 1.0.2 - Updated so it actually works now.